As a church based in the local community, we love to bring benefit to the people who live in our Borough.

 - Visited a nearby sheltered accommodation for the elderly

-- Joined with other churches to stage events such as concerts in the park
+- Joined with other churches to stage events such as concerts in the park and Christmas carol services

 - Hosted a temporary classroom block on part of our site while a local primary school was being extensively redeveloped